-While it’s always a little tempting to pick up the latest ‘must have’ piece each Autumn / Winter, it’s typically best to stick to the timeless essentials.
+While it’s always a little tempting to pick up the latest ‘must have’ piece each Autumn / Winter, but it’s always a good idea to have a few staple pieces in your wardrobe that you can fall back on.
 With that in mind, check out our list of key AW basics that’ll never let you down.

 Men’s Autumn / Winter Fashion

-Especially when it comes to outerwear, you should be looking for something quite neutral that’ll work with everything else in your wardrobe.
+When it comes to outerwear, you should definitely be looking for at least one piece that’s quite neutral that’ll work with everything else in your wardrobe.
 Planning your colours this way will make not only daily dressing easy, but will keep your wardrobe timeless, and prevent it from becoming age restrained.

 Timeless Autumn / Winter Style Essentials

-Now that we’ve given you a general idea of what you should be looking for when shopping for men’s fall fashion essentials, let’s take a look at some of them!
-Check out our list containing some of the key pieces every man should have in his wardrobe.
+Now that we’ve given you a general idea of what you should be looking for when shopping for men’s fall fashion essentials, let’s take a look at some of them in a bit more detail.
+We’ve proposed a list containing some of the key pieces every man should have in his wardrobe.
+So don’t be afraid to invest in these as they will hopefully last you more than one season.

 When looking at British weather in winter, it’s always wise to invest in a couple of decent warm, rainproof jackets.
 Considering the cold, you’ll likely be wearing one of these options throughout the season so suitability, flexibility, and durability are three fundamental characteristics to consider.